Majapahit: List of rulers

-The rulers of Majapahit was the dynastic continuity of the Singhasari kings, which started by Sri Ranggah Rajasa, the founder of Rajasa dynasty in the late 13th century.
+The rulers of Majapahit belong to the Rajasa dynasty, which was founded in the early 13th century by Sri Ranggah Rajasa, the first king of Singhasari.

 Family tree

 Majapahit in popular culture

 Celebrated as 'the golden era of the archipelago', the Majapahit empire has inspired many writers and artists (and continues to do so) to create their works based on this era or to describe and mention it.
 The impact of the Majapahit theme on popular culture can be seen in the following: